Numerical investigation of the nonlinear interaction between the sinusoidal motion-induced and gust-induced forces

 The method presented by \cite{Kavrakov2019} is employed to simulate sinusoidal vertical gusts in the CFD domain.
 The method rests on the concept of Active Turbulence Generator used in wind tunnel experiments~\cite{Diana2013}, and it mimics the wake flow of two sinusoidally pitching fictitious airfoils $F_{A}$ and $F_{B}$ that are positioned upstream of the section.
 The phase between the airfoil motion $\alpha_ {F_A}$ and $\alpha_{F_B}$ dictate the direction of the generated gust.
 In-phase oscillation generates vertical gust while out-of-phase generates horizontal gust.
 The wakes of the airfoils are replicated in the CFD domain by seeding two particles at the $j^{th}$ time step at location 1 and 2 that are separated by distance $R$.
 The particles carry concentrated circulation $\Gamma_{F_A,j}$ $\Gamma_{F_B,j}$, which induces a sinusoidal single frequency vertical gust with amplitude $w_{ 0}$ along the center axis $x$.
 A closed-form solution is given in~\citep{Kavrakov2019} relates the particle circulation with the target gust amplitude.
-As an example, Fig.~\ref{Velocity} shows the velocity fluctuations for non-dimensional time $\tau=tU/B$ and the corresponding instantaneous velocity field for in-phase oscillation of the fictitious airfoils, yielding a vertical sinusoidal gust.
+A closed-form solution is given in~\citep{Kavrakov2019} relates the particle circulation with the target gust amplitude.
+As an example, Fig.~\ref{Velocity} shows the velocity fluctuations for non-dimensional time $\tau=tU/B$ and the corresponding instantaneous ﬁelds of ﬂuctuating velocity magnitude $||$\textbf{u}$||$, for in-phase oscillation of the fictitious airfoils, yielding a vertical sinusoidal gust.